 - Others? (please add!)

-There has been some discussion for the Drupal Association to act as a fiscal and legal agent for Drupal events when requested by local user groups.
-As of now, there is no official policy.
+The Drupal Association can act as a fiscal and legal agent for Drupal events when requested by local user groups.
+To learn more about this see the webcast on fiscal sponsorship or contact for more information.

 Sponsorships are a vital part of many Drupal events mainly because they allow organizers to be able to offer more value for less (or sometimes zero) money from attendees.
 At virtually all medium-to-large Drupal events, some form of sponsorships are involved.
 Being able to reduce the cost of admission to a small amount encourages newbies to take a chance on learning about Drupal while making it easier for everyone to attend.
 At the same time, it provides a very cost-effective method for sponsors to share their message with an extremely targeted audience, while gaining valuable karma points in the process.